metzbernhard/eu4-freezer/README.md

 # eu4-freezer

+###Update 13.12. didn't work as intended, because steam goes into the userdir to update the mods, so you're still left with incompatible mods.
+New version gives all mods an 'old-' prefix, to prevent Steam from updating them.

 Tool to save current state of EU4 installation

 This tool helps you to "freeze" your current EU4 installation, so you can play old campaigns/mods after new versions arrived.